 • UCC is for tax purposes only.
 The company’s GAAP financial statements use a different (usually straight-line) depreciation, producing a different book value.

 • UCC does not track market value.
-The two can diverge dramatically over an asset’s life, especially for fast-depreciating tech or appreciating buildings.
+The two can diverge a lot over an asset’s life, especially for fast-depreciating tech or appreciating buildings.

 • When an asset is sold, the lesser of original cost and salvage proceeds is subtracted from UCC.
 If salvage exceeds original cost (rare, but happens for real estate), the excess is a capital gain, taxed under different rules.

-If the UCC pool goes negative after a sale (the salvage exceeds remaining UCC), the negative balance is treated as recaptured depreciation — added back to taxable income that year.
+If the UCC pool goes negative after a sale (salvage exceeds remaining UCC), the negative balance is treated as recaptured depreciation, added back to taxable income that year.
 This claws back excess CCA the corporation took in earlier years.

-In Engineering Economics problems, UCC tracking is mostly conceptual.
-The cleaner approach for PW analysis is to use the CTF and CSF shortcuts that bake the entire UCC trajectory into single multipliers.
+For PW analysis, UCC tracking is mostly conceptual.
+The cleaner route is the CTF and CSF shortcuts, which bake the entire UCC trajectory into single multipliers.